 Cybersecurity is a major concern in the modern world.
 Hackers are finding huge vulnerabilities in our connected world, and a Livestream account is no exception.

-Every day that I go onto r/twitch, i see more posts of account theft.
+There was a time that we visited r/twitch, we see more posts of account theft every day.
 It’s so prevalent they had to configure the auto-mod to delete those posts and link appropriate threads with solutions.
 We advise you to secure it with Two-Factor Authentication, and in fact, everything you use that has support for 2FA.

 It is an inconvenience; but when you take into consideration that you can get paid on these platforms to Livestream, it all becomes clear as to why livestreaming is being targeted.
 Two Factor Authentication is a necessity in today’s world.